Can You Buy a House After Bankruptcy? Everything You Must Know

 Chapter 13 Bankruptcy

-Chapter 13 is a repayment‑plan bankruptcy that lets you keep your property while catching up on missed mortgage or car payments over 3 to 5 years.
+Chapter 13 is a repayment‑plan bankruptcy that lets you keep your property while catching up on missed mortgage payments over 3 to 5 years.
 Instead of liquidating assets, you follow a court‑approved plan that consolidates your debt into a single monthly payment based on your income and expenses.

-People choose Chapter 13 when they want to avoid losing their home or car and are able to commit to a steady payment plan.
+People choose Chapter 13 when they want to avoid losing their home and are able to commit to a steady payment plan.
 Chapter 13 usually stays on your credit report for about 7 years, but on‑time payments can help you qualify for a mortgage again sooner than many Chapter 7 cases.

 Best Home Loan Options After Bankruptcy